 Satan.
 Lucifer.
-Beelzebub/Belzeboub.
+Beelzebub.
+Belzeboub.
 Iblis.
 Baphomet.
 Azazel.
 Belial.
 Mastema.
 Sammael.
 Lilith.
 Mephistopheles.
 Old Scratch.
 Diabolos.

 The Devil has had many different names throughout history and across many different cultures.
 Some believe the Devil is an actual being who personifies evil and opposes all that is good.
-Others believe that there's no such thing as a Devil.
+Yet, others believe that there's no such thing as a Devil.
 They think it's just a concept invented by the medieval Church to label things it thought were evil.

 In the 15th century the Devil's color was green, for the same reason some see the Devil as beautiful.
 Green symbolizes fertility, which some have considered evil, but it also represents jealousy.
 Just as hunters wore green to avoid warning their prey of their presence, the medieval church thought the Devil did, too, when hunting for human souls.
 Since the 16th century, red has come to be the Devil's color.
 It's associated with fire, passion and sexuality.
 People with red hair were thought to have made pacts with the devil.

 The most common modern depiction of the Devil includes elements from past images.
 He's red, with horns and hooves from the goat.
 He has a spiked tail, from the dragon.
 Sometimes he has a forked beard, reminiscent of the serpent.
 And he carries a three-pronged pitchfork.
 Why a pitchfork?
 That, too, goes back to medieval theologians.
 They considered any symbol used in a pre-Christian (pagan) religion to be evil.

-If you want to look scary and evil, check out our whole-head silicone masks, or go for an easy-to-use makeup kit and a set of horns & teeth.
+If you want to look scary and evil, check out our whole-head silicone masks, or go for an easy-to-use makeup kit and add a set of horns & teeth to complete your look.
 To be beautiful or playful, wear red and add a tail, demon horns & pitchfork.
 Maybe add a top hat and a pair of gloves, too.
 If your own hair isn't red, add a red wig.